 IIT Delhi Launches Global Alumni Endowment Fund

+• Commitment of Rs 250 Cr by founder alumni during the launch

+• Announces launch of 'Each One Teach One' initiative; invites alumni, wealthy individuals and corporates to be a part

 Hon'ble President of India, Shri Ram Nath Kovind, launched the 'IIT Delhi Endowment Fund' at Rashtrapati Bhavan.
-Initial commitment of Rs 250 Cr was made by over 10 founder alumni (find the detailed list below) at the time of launch.
+An initial commitment of Rs 250 Cr was made by over 10 founder alumni (find the detailed list below) at the time of launch.

 The endowment model aims to achieve a target corpus of USD 1 billion over a period of seven years.
 This first-of-its-kind fund in India will work towards the development of the University, nurturing innovation, and keeping alive the entrepreneurial spirit among the youth of India, also in the form of scholarships.